tt219493/ESM-Secondary-Prediction/README.md

 Secondary Structure Prediction (Q8) Using ESM Fine-Tuning
 ===
 Wraps ESM Model from HuggingFace in Pytorch Lightning Module and fine-tunes for per-residue secondary structure prediction.
 Additionally, allows for embeddings to be outputted and used in other architectures.

+Combining embeddings, dimensionality reduction through an encoder, and gradient boosting models resulted in ~70% average accuracy across the benchmark datasets, comparable to other state-of-the-art models, as well as improving prediction speeds over these models.

 **Original Project from COM SCI C121 @ UCLA**
 ___